stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 enables you to efficiently copy your application to other systems for testing, deployment and backup.

-If Git is installed, Atom and Visual Studio Code provide you with access to information and features from Git directly in their user interfaces.
-If you use Visual Studio Code, you should also consider installing the
+If you have installed Git, Atom and Visual Studio Code will provide you with access to information and features from Git directly in their user interfaces.
+If you use Visual Studio Code, you should also consider adding the
 [Git Lens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)
 extension, which enhances the integration with Git.